Dui Insurance Ontario

 - Pafco Insurance

 How Long Does A DUI Affect Your Insurance In Ontario?

 A DUI or impaired driving conviction will affect your insurance for 6 years.
-Although a DUI or impaired driving conviction comes off your driving record after 3 years, some high risk car insurance companies may continue to rate for a DUI until 6 years since the conviction has lapsed.
+Although a DUI or impaired driving conviction comes off your driving record after 3 years, some car insurance companies may continue to rate for a DUI until 6 years since the conviction has lapsed.
 Keep in mind that a DUI remains on your criminal record for 10 years!

 How long does a DUI stay on your driving record?

 It takes 3 years for a DUI or impaired driving conviction to come off your motor vehicle record (MVR).

 It takes 10 years for a DUI or impaired driving conviction to come off your criminal history.

 Car Insurance after a DUI Ontario